Manish-BDE/Credit-Card-Fraud-Detection/README.md

   • Spark-Hive Integration for spark stream processing.

 STEP 14:
-  • Access the hive tables using apache spark and calculate the UCL.
+  • Access the hive tables using Apache Spark and calculate the UCL.

 (d)Streaming STEPs:
 STEP 15: